OffyGIS/Offy-Data-DLR/README.md

 * For ***Qgis***: Add Raster -> select the XML file
 * For ***ArcGIS***: Add Data -> select the XML file

+>You just know about on-fly projection transformations to adjust other data with your local tile service projection.

 That's it!

 #### For **WebMap clients**